kedarmhaswade/helloworld-with-my-son/README.md

 On second attempt, after realizing that the condition '(num % 3 == 0 and num % 5 == 0)' should preceed the other two in an if-else clause, he was happy.
 I am glad he could 'get' the idea behind this simple problem.
 In my opinion, the FizzBuzz is still a decent test to catch confident programmers 'off-guard'.

+## Day 15: January 04, 2015
+I tried to introduce the simple algorithm analysis technique.
+By now, he was getting more interested in JavaScript (which was a good thing!) and he wanted to learn Node.
+So we install Node and started writing simple programs.
+He picked up Flanagan's book.
+Perhaps he should have picked Marijn's Eloquent JS.
+I asked him a simple program to reverse an array.
+He came up with the algorithm to do it, but he used a second array.
+Then I asked him if it was possible to do it without using that second array.
+He tried hard but was rather upset that he was not able to do that.
+Then I asked if it was possible to traverse the array using two indices, one from start to end and other from the end to start.
+I deliberately introduced a bug when the indices ran the whole length of the array.
+He was observing and said that that would cause the swapping to go back to original order.
+That was a good observation!

+As a result we learned two things:
+1. It pays to do programs on whiteboard!
+He is usually very eager (like me) to key in the program in his computer.
+But slowly and surely he's getting into the habit of writing the program first on a whiteboard.
+2. We did this little exercise of swapping two variables.
+I told him the parables where abstractions in computer science are based on everyday experiences (semaphores, pipelining etc.)

+I am looking for more challenging (yet simple) programming exercises ...